To Embrace the Future of Digital Transformation, You Need Organizational Buy-In

 Getting consensus from key stakeholders will help the company make impactful decisions.
 Digital transformation is about finding the right technology to help the business innovate.
 Engaging the right stakeholders to identify and prioritize the needs of the business to find the right tech is important.
 Finding and procuring new technology is not the problem.
 The problem is solving your business’s challenges as part of a holistic strategy and doing so with the right input from the right people.

-Successful digital transformations happen when the organization is involved and engaged in the journey.
+Successful digital transformations happen when the organization engages in the journey.
 Solutions to common business problems are identified and solved with plenty of input and buy-in from the end-users.
 Digital transformation initiatives and projects should involve key stakeholders and be a well-thought-out strategy with a clear business objective to solve and a clear path to success.
-To achieve this, you need to consider who the stakeholders are careful.
+To achieve this, you need to identify the right stakeholders for your digitital transformation strategy.
 They could be employees, consultants, leadership, SMEs, customers, or suppliers.
 They are the beneficiaries, direct and indirect users, board members, and decision-makers impacted by the strategies and software introduced.
 Make a list of the key stakeholders and how you will avoid diluting the most critical voices.

-Leaders must facilitate an agile, collaborative process.
-Collaboration with stakeholders to deeply understand the needs of the business is necessary to identify solutions that drive digital transformation:
+Leaders must facilitate an agile, collaborative process with stakeholders to deeply understand the needs of the business is necessary to identify solutions that drive digital transformation:

 - What are you trying to achieve?

 - What challenges are you trying to solve?